 - A waiver of any liability on the part of the business should the customer or their family members contract the Coronavirus as a result of their patronage.

 A liability waiver form is no replacement for well thought out safety procedures.
 The first line of defense for businesses is establishing protocols for COVID-19 prevention.
-A liability waiver form can offer additional protection and may potentially save a business owner from lawsuit damages if those protocols fail, and a client becomes sick.
+But a liability waiver form can offer additional protection and may potentially save a business owner from lawsuit damages if a client becomes sick and attempts to blame the business.

 To get your free COVID-19 Liability Waiver Form, email us at email@example.com.

-We will send you a Liability Waiver Form as a PDF to your inbox.
-You’re free to use the form for your business by printing it out or using an e-signature solution such as Countersign.
+We will email you a Liability Waiver Form as a PDF.
+You can use the form for your business by printing it out or using an e-signature solution such as Countersign.